cmpackard/Soft-X-ray-Quantum-Efficiency-of-a-Commercial-CMOS-Imaging-Sensor/README.md

 6.)
 AlignMosaicGD4.ipynb

-	Finds the finalized mosaic alignment
+	Finds the finalized mosaic alignment.
+This notebook was too large to upload with all the outputs and figures still drawn.
+Open AlignMosaicGD4html.html to view the version with all outputs and figures still drawn.

 7.)
 MosaicFluxAndError2.ipynb